The impact of daily stress on autoimmune conditions

 For most people, stress is an everyday experience caused by all the small hassles you encounter in your daily life.
 But stress is also one of the key triggers of Hashimoto’s flare-ups, which contributes to faster aging (1).

 What happens to the immune system under stress?

 Adrenaline and cortisol activate immune cells through small extensions on the immune cell surface, called receptors.
 When this happens, immune cells prepare to charge against the “enemy” (4), one of the hallmarks of long-term stress exposure (5).
 Long-term stress leads to chronic inflammation and increases the risk of developing autoimmune conditions (6).

 Even stress from one’s past or childhood can cause the immune system to behave differently than it normally should (7, 8).
-Stress impacts hormones, and hormones impact the immune system, making immune cells produce more of the stress molecules cytokines, which cause changes in sleep pattern, depression, and changes in appetite (9).
+Stress impacts hormones, and hormones impact the immune system—making immune cells produce more of the stress molecule cytokines, which causes changes in sleep pattern, depression, and appetite (9).

 How stress ages the immune system

 As people age, their bodies becomes less capable to respond well to stress, as certain regions of the brain are no longer able to react to stress signals in a timely way (13).
 Thus, the stress hormone cortisol takes a longer time to be suppressed.
 Long term exposure to cortisol enhances inflammation (10).

-Prolonged stress makes someone significantly more likely to develop allergies and autoimmune diseases (14–16).
+Prolonged stress makes people significantly more likely to develop allergies and autoimmune diseases (14-16).

-Alcohol consumption, smoking, malnutrition, and sleep disturbances all amplify the impact of negative stress on the body (17, 18).
-By reducing these, you can improve your immune and overall health.
+Alcohol consumption, smoking, malnutrition, and sleep disturbances all amplify the negative impact of stress on the body (17, 18).
+By reducing these behaviors, you can improve your immune and overall health.

-Sex hormones, especially DHEA (dehydroepiandrosterone), a building block for both estrogen and testosterone, can tamper with the immune system (19).
+Sex hormones—especially DHEA (dehydroepiandrosterone), a building block for both estrogen and testosterone—can tamper with the immune system as well (19).

-Even unexplained health issues, like longer times to heal wounds, can be caused by the impact of high stress on the immune system (20).
+Even unexplained health issues, like wounds taking a long time to heal, can be caused by the impact of high stress on the immune system (20).

 Stress and sleep

-Getting good sleep is important for maintaining low stress levels and keeping the immune system in check, and even one night of bad sleep will mess up the immune system (21, 22).
+Getting good sleep is important for maintaining low stress levels and keeping the immune system in check.
+Even just one night of bad sleep can mess up the immune system (21, 22).